Dijet bounds on third-generation four-quark operators: Phenomenology

 { }

-One-dimensional constraints are extracted from the profiled $\chi^2$ by minimizing it and imposing $\Delta\chi^2 = \chi^2 - \chi^2_{\min} = 3.84$.
-The resulting limits are summarized in~Table~\ref{tab:1DCL2}.
-Note that, for ease of comparison with existing bounds on the Wilson coefficients of third-generation four-quark operators, all quoted ranges refer to the Wilson coefficients evaluated at the EW scale $v = 250 \, {\rm GeV}$.
-The~bounds are derived from the Wilson coefficients at the high~scale~$\Lambda = 10 \, {\rm TeV}$, obtained from the $\chi^2$ fit and evolved down to $v$ using the solutions to the RG equations in the one-loop LL approximation.
+One-dimensional constraints are extracted from the profiled $\chi^2$ by minimizing it and imposing $\Delta\chi^2 = \chi^2 - \chi^2_{\min} = 3.84$.The resulting limits, in units of $1/{\rm TeV}^2$, are summarized in~Table~\ref{tab:1DCL2}.
+Note that, for ease of comparison with existing bounds on the Wilson~coefficients of third-generation four-quark operators, all quoted ranges refer to the Wilson~coefficients evaluated at the EW scale $v = 250 \, {\rm GeV}$.
+The bounds shown are obtained as follows.
+At~the high scale $\Lambda = 10 \, {\rm TeV}$, each Wilson~coefficient is switched on individually, and the RG~equations are solved in the one-loop~LL~approximation to determine all non-zero Wilson~coefficients at the scale $M_{jj}$.
+The resulting $\chi^2$ is therefore effectively expressed in terms of Wilson~coefficients evaluated at $M_{jj}$, i.e.,~the relevant scale for the physical process under consideration.
+The bounds on the high-scale Wilson~coefficients obtained from the~$\chi^2$~fit are finally evolved down to $v$ using, again, the solutions to the RG equations in the one-loop~LL~approximation.
 The calculation of the logarithmically enhanced corrections fully retains the dependence on the three SM gauge couplings as well as the top-quark Yukawa coupling.
-The RG running effects correspond to relative shifts of $6\%$, $-6\%$, $24\%$, $13\%$, $8\%$, $-7\%$, $2\%$, $-19\%$, $3\%$, and $-4\%$ in the order of the Wilson coefficients listed in the table.
-Overall, Table~\ref{tab:1DCL2} shows that the direct bounds on the Wilson coefficients of third-generation four-quark operators involving four bottom quarks --- namely, $Q^{(1)}_{QQ}$, $Q^{(3)}_{QQ}$, $Q_{bb}$, $Q^{(1)}_{Qb}$, and $Q^{(8)}_{Qb}$ --- are significantly stronger than the indirect bounds on the Wilson coefficients of the remaining operators, $Q_{tt}$, $Q^{(1)}_{Qt}$, $Q^{(8)}_{Qt}$, $Q^{(1)}_{tb}$, and~$Q^{(8)}_{tb}$.
+The RG running effects correspond to relative shifts of $6\%$, $-6\%$, $24\%$, $13\%$, $8\%$, $-7\%$, $2\%$, $-19\%$, $3\%$, and $-4\%$ in the order of the Wilson~coefficients listed in the table.
+Overall, Table~\ref{tab:1DCL2} shows that the direct bounds on the Wilson~coefficients of third-generation four-quark operators involving four bottom quarks --- namely, $Q^{(1)}_{QQ}$, $Q^{(3)}_{QQ}$, $Q_{bb}$, $Q^{(1)}_{Qb}$, and $Q^{(8)}_{Qb}$ --- are significantly stronger than the indirect bounds on the Wilson~coefficients of the remaining operators, $Q_{tt}$, $Q^{(1)}_{Qt}$, $Q^{(8)}_{Qt}$, $Q^{(1)}_{tb}$, and~$Q^{(8)}_{tb}$.
 This demonstrates that the PDF enhancement is not sufficient to overcome the loop suppression of the third-generation four-quark operators, providing only a partial compensation.
 The most pronounced effect is observed for $Q^{(8)}_{tb}$, which receives~LL~corrections already at the one-loop level, see~(\ref{eq:oneloopLL}).